Entropic optimal planning for path-dependent mean field games: Introduction

 Technically, our approach is adapted from the contract theory literature, such as Cvitani\'c, Possama\"{i}, and Touzi \cite{CPT2018}, Elie, Mastrolia, and Possama\"{i} \cite{EMP2019}.
 Nevertheless, it consists in a nontrivial adaptation as the drift coefficient of the controlled process is allowed to be unbounded in our setting.
 This corresponds to the Markovian case with quadratically growing Hamiltonians in terms of the gradient component in the literature of mean-field planning problem.

 When only the drift of the state process is controlled, we exhibit an explicit planning solution which, up to some integrability requirement, coincides with the (unique) minimum entropy solution of the planning problem.
-When both the drift and the diffusion of the state process are controlled, we provide a similar description of the set of all solutions of the planning problem in terms of a controlled auxiliary process.
+When both the drift and the diffusion of the state process are controlled, { the distributions of different controlled processes may not be equivalent, which brings some technical difficulties.
+By using similar quasi-sure analysis techniques as in the 2nd order BSDE theory by Soner, Touzi and Zhang \cite{STZ2012}, we are still able to} provide a similar description of the set of all solutions of the planning problem in terms of a controlled auxiliary process.
 This would reduce the optimal planning problem to an optimal transport problem along controlled McKean-Vlasov dynamics.